 - Become a beekeeper with honey or mason bees.
 Keeping healthy domestic bees actually helps wild populations: “It’s really up to the beekeepers.
 When they keep their bees healthy, they also keep the wild pollinators healthy.” (from the Washington Post)

 - Bees need water, especially in the hot, summer months.
 Place a bird bath or basin with stones (to prevent bee drownings) in your garden or yard to provide a water source for them.

-- Write to your local and federal government leaders, senators and representatives asking them to support legislations that is favorable to pollinators.
+- Write to your local and federal government leaders, senators and representatives asking them to support legislation that is favorable to pollinators.